geocomPP/sdv/chapter.md

 data attribution.
 Not all are required on a single map, indeed it is often best that they are used sparingly to avoid unecessary clutter (Monkhouse and Wilkinson, 1971).
-With ggplot2 many of these are added automatically but they can be customised.
+With ggplot2 many of these are added automatically, but they can be customised.

 ### North arrow